ncjsvr/CodeFormatterDocs/privacy-policy.md

 ---

 ### Contact Us
-If you have any questions about this privacy policy, please contact us via the bot's support server or email at [Insert Contact Email].
+If you have any questions about this privacy policy, please contact us via email at [ncj@ncj.sh](mailto:ncj@ncj.sh).